reactiveui/website/input/docs/handbook/views/view-location.md

 The easiest way to use View Location is via the `ViewModelViewHost` control, which is a View (on Cocoa, a UIView/NSView, and on XAML-based platforms a Control) which has a single `ViewModel` property.
 When the ViewModel property is set, View Location looks up the associated View and loads it into the container.

-`ViewModelViewHost` is great for lists - so much so, that if you Bind to `ItemsSource` on XAML-based platforms and don't set a DataTemplate, one gets configured that just uses `ViewModelViewHost`.
+`ViewModelViewHost` is great for lists - so much so, that if you Bind to `ItemsSource` on XAML-based platforms and don't set a DataTemplate nor the `DisplayMemberPath` property, one gets configured that just uses `ViewModelViewHost`.

 ```xml